JohnCarl-30/React-journey/README.md

 # React-journey
-my journey of learning react
+my journey of learning react by following the tutorial of Jonas Schmedtmann